WHAT ARE THE BENEFITS OF ROLLING OVER YOUR OLD WORKPLACE RETIREMENT ACCOUNT TO AN IRA MANAGED BY PENSINGER FINANCIAL?

 ROLL IT OVER INTO AN IRA

 You can roll your 401(k) / 403(b) into a new or an existing IRA.
 This involves minimal paperwork.
 The biggest advantage is now the money is in your personal retirement account so you will have better and more investment choices, and it might cost you less in fees, too.
 Less fees simply means more money for your retirement.
 Go here if you'd like to see us to review your plan so that you can make an informed decision.
+There are no taxes owed when a rollover into an IRA is done properly.

 ROLL IT OVER INTO YOUR NEW EMPLOYER'S PLAN

 You can roll it over to your new company’s 401(k) plan if they offer one.
 This involves minimal paperwork and now your plan is with your new company so you have everything in one spot and not one plan at your old job and one plan at your new job.
 The downside is that your new employer might not have the best investment options and/or they might have high fees.
 A lack of good investment choices can be very detrimental to your portfolio and high fees means less money for you.
 Plus your plan is at the mercy of your employer.
+There are no taxes owed when a rollover into a new employer’s qualified plan is properly completed.

 LEAVE IT AT YOUR OLD EMPLOYER